2020 Guerrilla Gravity Gnarvana

 Reviewer: 6′, 165 lbs / 183 cm, 74.8 kg

 Earlier this year, Guerrilla Gravity introduced a fifth model built on their modular frame platform — and their longest travel 29er to date — the 160 mm rear-travel / 170 mm front-travel Gnarvana.

 We’ve already reviewed their other two full-suspension 29ers, the Trail Pistol and Smash, and have now been spending time on the Gnarvana.
-We’ll post a full review in a bit, but for now, here we’re going over some of the details of the bike, plus our initial ride impressions.
+We’ve now updated this post with our longer-term, full review.
+But first, we’ll go over some of the details of the bike.